 1990s: Landscaped gardens at the Horace Williams House; provided plants and gardening tools for Habitat for Humanity; donated funds for the Alice Ingram Park at Franklin and Elliott Streets.

-Presented the first biennial Chapel Hill Spring Garden Tour in 1996.
+Presented the first biennial Chapel Hill Garden Club Tour in 1996.

 1980s: Adopted Jones Park, in which members cleared land for nature trails, identified and marked native flora, rescued plants, and landscaped the entrance.